- The current solar market is evolving in terms of appliance functionings and the expenses of solar energy.

+So how does it work?
+The paint absorbs both solar energy and moisture from the air.
 Then, it can split water into hydrogen and oxygen.
 The hydrogen is then collected to fuel the cells.
-As a result, the solar panels gather more charges throughout the day, no matter where the sunlight falls.
+As a result, the solar panels gather more charge throughout the day, no matter where the sunlight falls.

 The paint solves both the efficiency and aesthetic issues as it can cover a large area without being an eyesore.
 While this isn’t commercially available yet, this will be a much cheaper alternative and should also be relatively easy to manufacture.

-This invention can be a great solution for people in apartment buildings without a rooftop to add these panels.
-If this becomes a feasible development, then it will be able to cover a large area and gather quite a bit of charge throughout the day.
+This invention can be an excellent solution for people in apartment buildings without a rooftop to add these panels.
+If this becomes a feasible development, it will be able to cover a large area and gather quite a bit of charge throughout the day.

 The Future Of Solar Energy